Corey Bailey

 Acetate tape

-Acetate Tape refers to the material used as the base for tapes manufactured
+Acetate Tape refers to the material used as the base for tapes manufactured from

-from the early 50’s through the 1970’s.
-During the
+the early 50’s through the 1970’s.
+During the 1970’s,

-1970’s, Polyester became the preferred base material
+Polyester became the preferred base material for analog

-exhibited problems over time.
+problems over time.

-the tape will take the shape of a metal Venetian blind.
+shape of a metal Venetian blind.
+Too much moisture

-FIG. 1, to the right, is an illustration of a typical tape
+FIG. 1 to the right, is an illustration of a typical tape

 recorder head.
-The vertical line in the center represents
+The vertical line in the center

-the head gap.
+represents the head gap.

 Azimuth